(Lakes Cave, Planitero & beyond)

 Public fountains are abundant in the area.

 We parked our car on the main road next to the “Church of the Transfiguration of Our Savior” and the “Tower of Charalampis Sotiris”.
-We walked around and had some cold water from the fountain in front of the church, before heading to “Giannis” Tavern (Ο Γιάννης).
-This traditional tavern has a big room inside (during winter it gets really cold here) and a couple of tables outside by the road.
-We sat outside and ordered saganaki (of course), green salad (I really do not like the translation “greens”, which is often used and it is the exact translation from the greek “χόρτα”, as it doesn’t mean anything in English) with lots of lemon and olive oil, chickpea balls (as opposed to meatballs), porkchop (the greek way, which means the best porkchop you ever had) with French fries and the famous local sausages.
+We walked around and had some cold water from the fountain in front of the church before heading to “Giannis” Tavern (Ο Γιάννης).
+This traditional tavern has a big room inside (during winter, it gets freezing here) and a couple of tables outside by the road.
+We sat outside and ordered saganaki (of course) and green salad (I do not like the translation “greens”, which is often used and it is the exact translation from the Greek “χόρτα”, as it doesn’t mean anything in English) with lots of lemon and olive oil, chickpea balls (as opposed to meatballs), porkchop (the greek way, which means the best porkchop you ever had) with French fries and the famous local sausages.
 The most delicious grilled sausages I had for ages!!!
-The lady who served us was very kind and she was chasing stray cats away from us all the time believing that they bother us!
+The lady who served us was very kind, chasing stray cats away from us all the time, believing they bothered us!

 The Church of the Dormition of the Mother of God is located inside the cemetary (top).
 The “Tower of Charalampis Sotiris” (bottom).